CQuarkH/spacexplorer/README.md

 ## Technologies Used
 - **[Astro](https://astro.build/):** For building a fast and modern user experience.
 - **[React](https://reactjs.org/):** Used to hydrate certain interactive components.
+- **[TypeScript](https://www.typescriptlang.org/):** A superset of JavaScript providing static types, used to ensure a more robust and maintainable codebase.
 - **[Tailwind CSS](https://tailwindcss.com/):** For efficient and responsive styling.

 ## Educational Purpose